 - Trade-In Value: If you are thinking of trading in your old club, consider selling it on a popular site as opposed to trading it in.
 List your club on Facebook or OfferUp to get some more cash as opposed to trading it into your local golf shop.

 - Fit: As mentioned earlier golf clubs are not a one size fits all type of item.
 A fitting performed by a trained professional is necessary if you are serious about maximizing your performance.
 Fitting fees may be reduced or waived entirely if a club is purchased from the store.
 Always check though because a standard fitting fee can run hundreds of dollars if performed separately.

 - Warranty: Having a strong manufacturer’s backed warranty will also be crucial for long-term durability of your driver.
 So keep that in mind when looking at the initial price tag.
 You can rest easier knowing your driver is backed by a strong warranty.

 Presenting The 2018 Mizuno GT 180 Driver

-The 2018 Mizuno GT 180 has been pegged as the ultimate fine tunable driver that will evolve with your game as you continue to improve over time.
-The GT stands for Gravity Tech (I can only imagine it’s due to the way you can manipulate the Center of Gravity on this driver) and the 18 of 180 references the year of issue.
+The 2018 Mizuno GT 180 has been pegged as the ultimate fine tunable driver.
+The idea is that it will evolve with your game as you continue to improve over time.
+The ‘GT’ stands for Gravity Tech (I can only imagine it’s due to the way you can manipulate the Center of Gravity on this driver) and the ’18’ of 180 references the year of issue.

 Compared to its competitors on the market, the adjustability is unmatched with a wide range of options.
 Once you figure the best settings for your swing you should notice an increase in distance and a tighter shot dispersion.
 If you are someone that likes to have options or someone that is taking lessons from a pro and your swing is a work in progress, the GT 180 may suit your needs comfortably.